New Zealand to ban plastic shopping bags from next year

 - Whole Foods launches one-hour, 30-minute grocery pickup options

 But a major supermarket chain in Australia changed course several times this year after customers got angry about its plans to start charging shoppers for bags.
+Under its latest plan, customers at Coles stores will start paying for bags on Aug.
+29.

+Six of Australia’s eight states have banned single-use bags.
+But the most populous states, New South Wales and Victoria — where more than half of Australians live — have resisted change.

+In New Zealand, a talkback host on a popular radio station was hoping to start a consumer crusade to keep the bags after being inspired by what happened at Coles.
+Heather du Plessis-Allan told listeners on Newstalk ZB that plastic bags were a great invention.